jhusain/es6generatorproposal/README.md

 Methods like takeWhile allow developers to conditionally consume sequences without having to build state machines.

 However as you can see from the example above, takeUntil cannot be chained with other combinators left-to-right because iterators do not have a shared prototype.
+Instead it is necessary to compose functions right to left.
 Thanks to frameworks like jQuery, JavaScript developers have grown accustomed to building expressions via method chaining.
 Dave Herman recently coined a name for this pattern: _the pipeline adapter pattern_.

 How can we enable developers to build complex stream processors using the pipeline pattern?